walczakw/p1-brilliant-vision/README.md

 - The Services section could be expanded so that each service is clickable.
 Users could see more information about each service.
 - Two more sections could be added: 'About Us' and 'Testimonials' to the Home page.
 - The tooltips could be added for the social media icons in the footer.
-- The media queries section of the css file could be refactored to list media queries by screen size and not but sections.
+- The media queries section of the css file could be refactored to list media queries by screen size and not by sections.
 The screen sizes could be limited to only a few most common so that there are less breakpoints.
 The current implementation was done by adding media queries after finishing each section of the site.
 The better approach would perhaps be to test the site at the end and then find common breakpoints.